$\mu$pscaling small models: Principled warm starts and hyperparameter transfer: Training from upscaled initialization

-\paragraph{Why does hyperparameter transfer occur for upscaling?} \citet{yang2022tensor} demonstrates that, for any neural network architecture expressed in the \nesort program, training under $\mu$P yields training dynamics that align across widths, thereby enabling the best hyperparameter tuned on narrow models to be directly transferred to wider ones.
+\citet{yang2020feature, yang2023tensor} derive $\mu$P for any neural network architecture expressed in the \nesort program (see Table~\ref{tab:mup_scaling_main}), and rigorously show that it is the unique ``optimal’’ parametrization in the infinite-width limit.
+Concretely, all hidden activations and their updates stay at $\Theta(1)$ scale throughout training, eliminating vanishing and exploding gradients and keeping the model in the ``feature learning’’ regime.
+Moreover,~\citet{yang2022tensor} empirically observe that training under $\mu$P yields dynamics that align across widths, enabling hyperparameters tuned on narrow models to transfer directly to wider ones.

 At first glance, this result appears inapplicable to upscaling.
-As we mentioned earlier in Section~\ref{sec:general-architectures}, the \nesort program natively supports only matrix multiplication and elementwise nonlinearities of vectors, and, thus, does not explicitly permit the ``duplication'' operation $\otimes \one \one^{\top}$ that upscaling involves.
+As noted in Section~\ref{sec:general-architectures}, the \nesort program natively supports only matrix multiplication and elementwise nonlinearities of vectors, and thus does not explicitly permit the ``duplication’’ operation $\otimes \one \one^{\top}$ that upscaling involves.
 Nevertheless, we provide a workaround showing that the upscaling procedure can be encoded within the \nesort framework by introducing additional variables, so that the results in~\citet{yang2022tensor} apply directly.

 To illustrate the idea, take the MLP example from Section~\ref{sec:MLP-SGD-equivalence}.
 Specifically, the first forward propagation for the upscaled network is defined recursively as: